 They grew fond of the morning sun as it lengthened their shadows over the long cement tiles.
 Sam’s red coat was the sole smear of color between them, so when they could feel the air inside their lungs and snow started to gather on the awnings below, Sam came later and left sooner and the roof was gray again.
 The well-versed vendors switched from selling ice cream to selling hot chocolate.
-Each day, Hal brought an olive green thermos full of black coffee and rolled his hands along it from the heel to his fingerprints, so that every part of his hands was warmed.
+Each day, Hal brought an olive green thermos full of black coffee and rolled his hands along it from the heel to his fingertips, so that every part of his hands was warmed.

 Early in February, on an uncharacteristically warm day, Sam came to the roof late and unfolded his chair, fumbling with the legs.
-Hal could see that the most hopeful tenants in the buildings around them had already purchased their champion springtime flowers and had begun to plant them in the windowsills.
+Hal could see that the most hopeful tenants in the buildings around them had already purchased their champion springtime flowers and had begun to plant them in the window boxes.

-“Today it’s clear,” Sam said, his shoulders facing toward the city.
+“Today it’s clear,” Sam said, his shoulders facing the city.
 The wind was quieter, the sun more friendly.
 It warmed their backs.

 “It is,” said Hal.
 Before his eyes, the sunlight turned the windows of the buildings into a canvas that reflected his own building.
-He studied its windows and, for the first time, wondered if someone didn’t watch his windows as he watched theirs.
+He studied its windows and, for the first time, wondered if someone watched his windows as he watched theirs.
 Nodding toward the boy’s empty hands, he said, “You still haven’t brought that deck of cards.”

 “Can I ask you something?” said Sam.